There is/are

 In this lesson, you will learn how to use there is and there are to say that something exists or that something is in a place.

-There is and there are are used to say what is there.
+There is and there are are used to say that something exists or is in a place.

 Examples: